Gonna Take You Downtown: Critical reception

 The Chicago Reader wrote that Jocque has "pumped up his zydeco with the energy of rock, somehow incorporating that style's forceful backbeat without letting it dominate."
 The Orlando Sentinel stated that "Jocque has a deep, imposing growl of a voice, and his style has a strong funk-soul influence," writing that "the only misstep is a rather pointless addition to the long list of covers of Bob Dylan's 'Knockin' on Heaven's Door'."
 The Denver Post determined that "Jocque groans and cries like a possessed John Lee Hooker."

-Guitar Player called the album "brimming with righteous rhythms, from the deep, offbeat pocket of Caribbean mento to the sultry swing of roots reggae and the full-bore zydeco romps."
+Guitar Player deemed the album "brimming with righteous rhythms, from the deep, offbeat pocket of Caribbean mento to the sultry swing of roots reggae and the full-bore zydeco romps."
 Miami New Times opined: "There's some good, smoking stuff here, with a few Jocque originals that extend the legacy of zydeco and rock like mad in the process.
 Judging by the covers, though, Beau don't know his own considerable strengths."
+City Pages listed Gonna Take You Downtown as the 18th best album of 1996.

 AllMusic wrote that "the things that set Jocque's band apart from other zydeco mainstays are the infusions of rock and funk, usually more or less missing from the genre."
-City Pages listed Gonna Take You Downtown as the 18th best album of 1996.
-The Village Voice concluded that on Gonna Take You Downtown the band "have perfected a superheroic woofer-whomping blend of Louisiana accordions and lubricious funk."
+The Village Voice concluded that the band "have perfected a superheroic woofer-whomping blend of Louisiana accordions and lubricious funk."